SmartphoneBrainScanner/smartphonebrainscanner2-core/README.md

 @article{stopczynski2011smartphone,
-  title={A smartphone interface for a wireless EEG headset with real-time 3D reconstruction}, author={Stopczynski, A. and Larsen, J. and Stahlhut, C. and Petersen, M. and Hansen, L.}, journal={Affective Computing and Intelligent Interaction}, pages={317--318}, year={2011},
+  title={A smartphone interface for a wireless EEG headset with real-time 3D reconstruction}, author={Stopczynski, A. and Larsen, J.E. and Stahlhut, C. and Petersen, M.K. and Hansen, L.K.}, journal={Affective Computing and Intelligent Interaction}, pages={317--318}, year={2011},